aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 As well as using vertex properties to model entity attributes, you can also use them to store vertex metadata such as a version number, last updated timestamp, or access control list.

 > Gremlin supports single, set and list cardinality for vertex properties.
 Neptune, however, supports only single and set cardinality, not list, with set cardinality the default.
-Set cardinality allows you to model multi-value vertex properties: an `emailAddress` property, for example, could contain a set such as `[john.smith@example.com,j.smith@example.org,johnsmith@example.net]`.
+Set cardinality allows you to model multi-value vertex properties containing unique values: an `emailAddress` property, for example, could contain a set such as `[john.smith@example.com,j.smith@example.org,johnsmith@example.net]`.
+>
 > If you need to model a list with Neptune – either to maintain list order or to store duplicate values – you have a couple of choices:
 >  - If none of your queries need to filter the list's contents, you can store the list as a delimited string representation.
 To modify the contents of the list, you'll need to implement some logic in your application to retrieve the current representation of the list, parse it into a list type to which you can apply any necessary modifications, and then update the property with a string representation of the new list value.
 >  - If you need to filter on the list's contents during a traversal, you'll have to pull the list values out as properties on separate vertices.
 You can connect these list value vertices either directly to the 'parent' vertex, or to a 'list' vertex that is attached to the parent.
 You can then use additional properties, either on the edges or on the value vertices themselves, to store metadata, such as item order.
 While this solution allows for filters or predicates to be applied to list values during a traversal, it introduces more complexity into both the data model and the queries that apply these filters.
 It may also increase both query latencies and storage costs (every value has the storage overhead of its being a vertex).